Weighted Sobolev space theory for the heat equation and the time-fractional heat equation in non-smooth domains

-The heat equation in bounded vanishing Reifenberg domains was investigated in \cite{Rparabolic}, which focuses on parabolic equations with variable coefficients.
-However, this study dealt with bounded vanishing Reifenberg domains.
-In contrast, Theorem \ref{230214437} considers domains satisfying $\langle\mathrm{TVER}\rangle^*$, thereby including bounded vanishing Reifenberg domains.
+Parabolic equations in bounded vanishing Reifenberg domains have been investigated in the literature, such as Byun and Wang \cite{Rparabolic} and Choi and Kim \cite{Reifweight2}.
+These studies mainly focused on equations with variable coefficients, and also provided weighted $L_p$-estimates for Muckenhoupt $A_p$-weight functions.
+However, these studies mostly dealt with bounded vanishing Reifenberg domains.
+In contrast with these works, Theorem \ref{230214437} considers domains satisfying $\langle\mathrm{TVER}\rangle^\ast$, thereby including bounded vanishing Reifenberg domains.